 The RPZ-MAX also includes easy-to-use software and a drag-and-drop, pallet-builder interface, said IRIS Automation.
 The demonstration at PACK EXPO will include a human-machine interface (HMI) for attendee interaction.

-“As clients move away from manual labor to something that’s more automated in terms of palletizing, we want to break down the barrier between the fear factor of putting robots on the factory floor,” said Robot Fell, president of IRIS Factory Automation.
+“As clients move away from manual labor to something that’s more automated in terms of palletizing, we want to break down the barrier between the fear factor of putting robots on the factory floor,” said Robert Fell, president of IRIS Factory Automation.
 “We want them to take ownership of the equipment because once that happens, they’re going to fully embrace it and feel comfortable using it.”

 PSA Sniper Cell comes pre-engineered with delta robot